 - Walk on the less crowded trail of the Khumbu region, peacefully exploring the wildlife, nature, and landscapes

-- A thrilling 35-minute flight to Lukla, unveiling the majestic aerial mountain and landscape views, perfect way to begin and end the odyssey with
+- A thrilling 35-minute flight to Lukla, unveiling the majestic aerial mountain and landscape views, a perfect way to begin and end the odyssey with

 - Surround yourself with eight-thousanders such as Cho Oyu, Kanchenjunga, Lhotse, Makalu, and Mt.
 Everest itself